 There’s nothing like a bit of friendly competition to boost morale and team spirit.
 Competition can bring out the best in your employees as it acts like a motivator that pushes them to go beyond their capabilities.

 The key word here to remember is friendly.
-Ensure that whatever game or exercise you choose is in a relaxed environment and that your team is reminded that the aim is to work together, improve teamwork, and get to know each other better rather than winning (although, sure, winning is great).
+Ensure that whatever game or exercise you choose is in a relaxed environment and that your team is reminded that the aim is to work together, improve teamwork, and get to know each other better rather than win (although, sure, winning is great).

-Team building activities that encourage friendly competition you could try out are the human knot, where a group of people have to untangle themselves from a knot they’ve created through holding hands, card games, or, if you have the time and resources, an office sports day where you can play games such as the egg-and-spoon race or the potato sack race.
+Team building activities that encourage friendly competition you could try out are the human knot, where a group of people have to untangle themselves from a knot they’ve created through holding hands, card games, or if you have the time and resources, an office sports day where you can play games such as the egg-and-spoon race or the potato sack race.

-Volunteering for a charity or local organization is an excellent team building activity as you not only get to work on your teamwork and collaboration skills, but you also help others while doing it.
+Volunteering for a charity or local organization is an excellent team-building activity as you not only get to work on your teamwork and collaboration skills, but you also help others while doing it.
 There are many activities that help you bond with your colleagues, however, giving up your time and volunteering your services offers a special kind of bonding.

-5. Just for laughs
+5. Just for Laughs

-Then you have the team building activities where the objective is to simply unwind and have fun.
+Then you have the team-building activities where the objective is to simply unwind and have fun.
 Corporate cooking classes, karaoke, and speed meeting (think speed dating except instead of the looking-for-love part, you simply get to know your colleagues) are great for this as they don’t require a lot of physical activity, and are also good for enhancing communication and cooperation skills.

-And, of course, you have the classic after work drinks or work lunch.
+And, of course, you have the classic after-work drinks or work lunch.
 A timeless activity that any employee of any calibre will be sure to enjoy.

 For teamwork to be truly achieved, you need to have a long-term team development plan that experts say should be set up in five stages.
-And while activities and social outings are just a small part of the team building process, they are definitely an important one.
+And while activities and social outings are just a small part of the team-building process, they are definitely an important one.

 How does your team bond?